-Yes there is a wood stove and yes there is pre-chopped wood for it but the place is not available for two much more practical reasons 1) the cottage is not insulated and 2) more important, because it is on an island you can’t get across to it In December.
+Yes there is a wood stove and yes there is pre-chopped wood for it but the place is not available for two much more practical reasons 1) the cottage is not insulated and 2) more important, because it is on an island you can’t get across to it In December and again in March.
 Obviously there is ice but not thick enough to walk on and yet still too thick to break through in a canoe.
 We do have a well-insulated winter Bunkie that we have set up for just those reasons so we can use it in the winter and it is really cute but it is really small (9 x 12) which can accommodate 2, possibly 4 maximum.
 I can send you a picture if you like.
 This would probably not be available until mid-January until you could get across.
 I hadn't in fact thought of renting it in the winter but it would a great base for skidoos or cross country skiing etc. and the rate would be far less.
 Let me know if you are interested.

 Owners: Michael Fletcher and Vanessa Compton